The creation of sustainable value for stakeholders cannot exclude taking risks, which is a fundamental component of doing business.

 The Group operates in a sector regulated at a national, EU and international level.

-Risk related to the European Commission Decision of December 19, 2012 concerning presumed State Aid to SEA Handling and the Decision of July 9, 2014 to explore the establishment of a newly incorporated and capitalised company Airport Handling
+Risk related to the European Commission’s decision of December 19, 2012 concerning presumed State Aid awarded to SEA Handling

 With decision of December 19, 2012, the European Commission judged that the share capital increases carried out by SEA in favour of its subsidiary SEA Handling in the 2002-2010 period for approx. Euro 360 million, constituted State Aid incompatible with the internal market, and consequently imposed upon the Italian State the obligation to demand restitution of the presumed State Aid from SEA Handling.